 Are you concerned about your child’s language development?
 Do you have a bilingual or multilingual child and want to know if they are on the right track?
-I would like to introduce to you Speech and Language Therapist Mary-Pat O’Malley who is here as my guest to give expert tips and advice on the questions most asked about language development when raising bilingual children.
+I would like to introduce to you Speech and Language Therapist Mary-Pat O’Malley who is here as my guest to give expert tips and advice on the questions most asked about language development in bilingual children.

 Hi!
 I’m Mary-Pat, a lecturer, speech-language pathologist, researcher, author, and creator of the www.talknua.com blog which is all about parent-child communication including bilingualism.
 In this article am going to answer the following questions about the language development of bilingual children:

 Will speaking two languages or more cause delay my child’s language development?

 Is it harder to acquire two languages than just the one?

 Speaking two languages or more is actually the normal state of language affairs across the globe, but this fact seems to be a closely guarded secret.
 If you speak two or more languages then you are in the majority globally, so bilingual and multilingual language development is actually normal.
 It’s not confusing or slower or harder at all.